Robert Davi: Directing career

+to Atmosphere Entertainment MM.
+The production company said of Davi’s anticipated role in the film that “The character that he will portray is so impassioned and obsessed with finding the secret to Sinatra’s voice that it brings him to the brink of insanity.”

+In 2017, a documentary entitled Davi’s Way, about Davi’s real life performance of Sinatra’s work, was premiered at the Buffalo Niagara Film Festival.

 Davi directed his third film, My Son Hunter, it was released on September 7, 2022.
+He was approached in 2021 to direct the film by documentary filmmakers Phelim McAleer and Ann McElhinney, which focuses on the relationship between Hunter Biden and his father.

 Recording career

-In high school, Davi was praised for his singing, and auditioned for the Metropolitan Opera after being awarded first place at the prestigious New York State School Music Association's Solo Competition, where he sang Vincent Youman's "Without A Song".
-He subsequently received classical training with top vocal teachers, Samuel Margolis and Danial Ferro of Juilliard and Tito Gobbi.
-Davi damaged his voice, and later explained that he was a baritone with the "heart of a tenor and had pushed too hard, too early."
+In high school, Davi was praised for his singing, and auditioned for the Metropolitan Opera after being awarded first place at the New York State School Music Association's Solo Competition, where he sang Vincent Youman's "Without A Song".
+He subsequently received classical training with vocal teachers Samuel Margolis and Danial Ferro of Juilliard and Tito Gobbi.
+Davi damaged his voice and later explained that he was a baritone with the "heart of a tenor and had pushed too hard, too early".

-Davi began to focus again on singing in 2011, and worked with "Voice Builder" Gary Catona as he prepared to record his first children's album.
+Davi began to focus again on singing in 2011, and worked with Gary Catona as he prepared to record his first children's album.

-With a thirty-piece orchestra, he recorded the album at the Capitol Records Building in Hollywood, where Frank Sinatra recorded on many occasions.

-The album, which featured new arrangements by composer Nic. tenBroek, was produced by Phil Ramone, engineered by Dan Wallin, and mixed by Al Schmitt.
-The album, Davi Sings Sinatra -- On The Road To Romance, was released October 24, 2011, and received attention from the media, garnering positive reviews.
+With a thirty-piece orchestra, Davi recorded the album at the Capitol Records Building in Hollywood.
+The album was produced by Phil Ramone, engineered by Dan Wallin, and mixed by Al Schmitt.
+The album, Davi Sings Sinatra -- On The Road To Romance, was released on October 24, 2011, and garnered positive reviews.
 Jazztimes called Davi Sings Sinatra "uniformly impressive", and critic Don Heckman wrote in the Orange County Register that "there are, of course, dozens of Sinatra imitators and simulators.
 But what Davi does is a whole different matter.
 A tribute?
 Yes, indeed; all that and more."
 AllMusic noted that "Davi makes no attempt to copy Sinatra's vocal sound ...
 Rather, he is his own singer."
 The album reached the Top 10 on the Billboard jazz charts.

 In December 2012, Davi appeared along with Roger Cicero in the French/German Arte TV program Durch die Nacht mit … The episode was shot in the Little Italy area of New York City and featured conversation between Cicero and Davi and solos of Sinatra standards by both performers.
 In December 2013, Davi released a Christmas single, "Mistletoe and Holly", with all proceeds benefiting The Salvation Army.

+That year he performed tribute concert series for Frank Sinatra at the Venetian Showroom in Las Vegas.
+During his Sinatra performances, which he has toured with, he has a selection of 300 songs to choose from depending on the audience and mood in the room.